Speak with one of our healthcare providers now via text or video.

-The DMOS Spine Center—Central Iowa’s location—is the ideal place for patients with a variety of cervical or lumbar spine problems.
-These problems might include acute low back pain, chronic low back pain that needs orthopedic evaluation, upper extremity pain that could be from the cervical spine, or lower extremity pain that could be from the lumbar spine.
+The DMOS Spine Center is the ideal place for patients (ages 14 & over) with a variety of cervical, thoracic, or lumbar spine concerns.
+These concerns might include acute back pain, chronic back pain, upper extremity pain & numbness, or lower extremity pain & numbness.

 - Non-traumatic low back pain